 Implement your lightning protection solution

 It all starts with a non-negotiable step: Lightning Risk Analysis (LRA) .
 Think of it as a complete diagnostic of your installation.
-This in-depth technical study will assess your site's exposure to risk, the nature of your activities, the sensitivity of your critical equipment, and more.
+Furthermore, this in-depth technical study will assess your site's exposure to risk, the nature of your activities, the sensitivity of your critical equipment, and more.
 It will determine the necessary level of protection and serve as the foundation for your entire strategy.

 Defining the technology and design